 Holy See expresses concern over rise in online racism

-The Holy See’s UN representative stresses the need to combat online racism, anti-migrant discrimination, and religious intolerance.
+Archbishop Gabriele Caccia, the Holy See’s representative at the United Nations in News York, stresses the need to combat online racism, anti-migrant discrimination, and religious intolerance.

 By Joseph Tulloch